ppgaluzio/MOBOpt/README.md

 author = "Paulo Paneque Galuzio and Emerson Hochsteiner [de Vasconcelos Segundo] and Leandro dos Santos Coelho and Viviana Cocco Mariani"
 }
 ```

+For the actual version described in the publication, refer to release [v1.0](https://github.com/ppgaluzio/MOBOpt/releases/tag/v1.0)